Understanding Customer Churn

 |

-Note:The list above is an exhaustive list of data required but not a complete list.
-Data requirements will vary depending on the company, industry, macro economic factors & discretion of the analyst.
+Note: The list above is an exhaustive list of data required but not a complete list.
+Data requirements will vary depending on the company, industry, macroeconomic factors & discretion of the analyst.

-Missing values in dataset- A data set may have missing values because of customer not answering every question,system or staff making error in collecting data or maybe the variable is not relevant for customer
+Missing values in the dataset- A data set may have missing values because of the customer not answering every question, the system or staff making errors in collecting data or maybe the variable is not relevant for the customer It has further 2 categories

-i) Missing values across a single variable-This is the situation where there are missing values across data set of only one variable.
-It can be handled either by coding the missing values with numbers during analysis or deleting the missing value data sets or through multiple imputation
+i) Missing values across a single variable-This is the situation where there are missing values across a data set of only one variable.
+It can be handled either by coding the missing values with numbers during analysis deleting the missing value data sets or through multiple imputation

 Univariate analysis(analysis of only one variable)